Stroper111/sat-solver/README.md

  .  .  .  |  .  .  .  |  .  .  .
 9  4  8  |  3  7  2  |  6  1  5
 ```

+The solution has also been verified using a backtracking algorithm.

 For more Sudoku examples see the [examples](/sudoku/sudoku_examples.py)

 ## Use cases